 Problems with Video Search Results

-An area that may cause problems for searchers is when a search may be looking for a video in response to a query.
-A Google Patent that was just recently granted that describes some aspects of how Google may be responding to queries that surface video search results.
+An area causing problems for searchers is when they may be looking for a video in response to a query.
+A Google patent recently granted describes how Google may be responding to queries that surface video search results.
 The patent tells us that the purpose behind it is “identifying videos or their parts that are relevant to search terms.”

 The algorithm behind the patent attempts to solve a problem that is described in detail in the description of the patent.